v4resk/red-book/redteam/pivoting/http-tunneling.md

 # HTTP(S) Tunneling

 ## Theory
 Tunneling over the HTTP protocol technique encapsulates other protocols and sends them back and forth via the HTTP protocol.
-HTTP tunneling sends and receives many HTTP requests depending on the communication channel!
+HTTP tunneling sends and receives many HTTP requests depending on the communication channel.
+We can pivoting throught this.
+{% hint style="danger" %}
+We can also use HTTP(S) Tunneling as a good [exfiltration](../exfiltration/README.md) channel.
+{% endhint %}
 ## Practice

 {% tabs %}